About Me

 Learning

-When it comes to technology and computers, I am mostly self-taught.
-I was always years ahead of the curve when it came to building software.
-Academia helped fill the theoretical gaps in my knowledge of systems.
-Thanks to the internet and platforms such as YouTube and Google anyone can master a skill and make a career out of it.
-I believe learning is very important, on many aspects in life, and all it takes is effort.
+When it comes to technology and computers, I am partly self-taught.
+I was always ahead of the curve when it came to building software.
+Academia helped fill the theoretical gaps in my knowledge.
+And thanks to the internet and platforms such as YouTube and Google anyone can master a skill and make a career out of it.
+I find learning very important, and all it takes is just a bit of discipline.

 Tools

-I see programming languages as tools, like bricks and shovels.
-They are tools for solving problems, each has its pros and cons.
-Under the hood, all of them are mere CPU instructions.
-The art and expertise is in knowing which one to use and when, how to maintain, secure, organize & structure code, scale, optimize, orchestrate and observe execution - and minimise costs.
+I see programming languages as tools: bricks and shovels.
+They are tools for solving problems, each has their pros and cons.
+Under the hood they are mere CPU instructions.
+The art is in knowing which one to use and when, how to maintain, secure, organize & structure code, scale, optimize, orchestrate, debug and cut costs.

 I have experienced different development processes, various perspectives and frameworks.
-There is no golden bullet, ultimately each team operates best by figuring out what works for them.
-It is never a good idea to be religious about systems.
+There is no silver bullet, ultimately each team operates best by doing what works for them.
 Each team has its unique dynamics, thus processes should be agile themselves to maximise output and creativity.

 Culture

 Culture can either make or break a company.
-It's the one secret recipe that cannot be bought.
-Creating that special bond among people, that allows them to feel important, safe and valued is the key to team success.
-It also means nurturing that culture, because what isn't growing is diminishing.
-A happier team outperforms a more talented one long-term.
+It's the one secret ingredient that cannot be bought.
+Creating that special bond among people, that allows them to feel important, safe and valued is the key to success.
+A happier team can outperform a more talented one.

 Mentorship

 Learning and growth comes from helping others grow.
-I've had many opportunities to mentor and help people in their studies, work and life - and this is a very important pillar.
-The best gift you can give someone is your attention and knowledge.
+I've had many opportunities to mentor and help people in their studies, work and life.
+The best gift you can give is that of attention and knowledge.

 Play